 La Petite Maison (sceney, fun vibe); La Réserve (go before or during the sunset); Movida (casual rest that’s always popping, turns into a lounge with a dj at night); Le Plongeoir (VIEWS!)

-Le Maschou; Da Bouttau; Pastis; Bobo; La Môme; La Palme d’Or (v fine dining)
+Le Maschou; Da Bouttau; Pastis; Bobo; La Môme; La Palme d’Or, La Guérite

 All of the restaurants on the beach down La Croisette are très magnifique for wine and lunch.

-Hotel du Cap: Such a gorgeous hotel, but inconveniently located on its lonesome, equidistant from Cannes and Antibes.
+Hotel du Cap: 30 minutes from Cannes by car.
+Such a gorgeous hotel, but inconveniently located on its lonesome, equidistant from Cannes and Antibes.
 There’s nowhere to go if you leave its enchanted premises unless you order an Uber.
 For this reason, it’s fun to visit for a long lunch overlooking the famous pool.

-St. Paul de Vence: Known to be one of the most beautiful villages in Provence.
+St. Paul de Vence: 40 minutes from Cannes by car.
+Known to be one of the most beautiful villages in the French Riviera.
 It’s also been home to some of the most iconic artists of the 20th century, who were probably attracted by its unique charm.